 Director of operations professionals work in a wide range of industries.
 They normally work in an office and are supported by a staff.
 A 40-hour week is standard.
 Travel to satellite facilities may be required.

 You can enjoy a rewarding career as a director of operations by enrolling in Spring Arbor University Online’s MBA program.
-We offer six MBA concentrations, ranging from Organizational Consulting to Strategic Leadership.
+We offer six MBA concentrations, ranging from Organizational Consulting to Executive Leadership.
 Learn more now.